aitemr/design-patterns/README.md

 # Design Patterns

-This is my personal repository of design patterns implementations on `iOS` that I wrote through the time.
+This is my personal repository of design patterns implementations on `Swift` that I wrote through the time.

 I hope that my codes will help you to solve some problems.